-As prescribed in 519.508, insert the following clause: ALLOCATION OF ORDERS-PARTIALLY SET-ASIDE ITEMS (SEP 1999)

-Where the set-aside portion of an item or group of items is awarded to a Contractor other than the one receiving the award on the corresponding non-set-aside portion, the Government will divide the requirements to be ordered between the two Contractors with the objective of achieving, as nearly as possible, a 50/50 division of the total value of orders placed after the award of the set-aside portion.
+As prescribed in 519.508, insert the following clause: ALLOCATION OF ORDERS-PARTIALLY SET-ASIDE ITEMS awarded to a Contractor other than the one receiving the the two Contractors with the objective of achieving, as nearly as possible, a 50/50 division of the total value of orders placed after the award of the set-aside portion.
 In no case will this division vary by more than a 60/40 division (with either the non-set-aside or set-aside Contractor receiving the larger portion) from the time of the award of the set-aside portion.
+(End of clause)